microsoft/coe-starter-kit/coe-cli/docs/alm/key-concepts.md

 ## Key Concepts

-As you deploy and use the AA4AM CLI it is important to understand the following key concepts that the CLI is automating.
+As you deploy and use the ALM command line interface (CLI) it is important to understand the following key concepts that the CLI is automating.

 ### Azure Active Directory

 #### Azure Active Directory Application